 Receding Gums

-Gum recession happens when the gum tissue pulls back from the tooth, exposing the root.
-This exposure can lead to sensitivity since the roots are not covered by hard enamel.
-Receding gums are often a result of hard brushing or gum disease.
+Gum recession happens when the gums pull away from the tooth and leave the root exposed.
+Because roots do not have the same hard enamel as the rest of the tooth, this can lead to sensitivity.
+Receding gums may be a result of hard brushing or gum disease.
 Gentle brushing with a soft-bristled toothbrush can help prevent this condition.

 Gum Disease

 Gum diseases, such as gingivitis or periodontitis, can cause the gums to become inflamed and sore.
 As the disease progresses, it can lead to gum recession and exposure of the tooth roots, increasing sensitivity.
-Regular dental check-ups with your Perth dentist and good oral hygiene are essential for preventing gum disease.
+(Gum disease, like gingivitis or periodontitis, can make your gums become red, inflamed, and sore.
+Over time, it can cause the gums to pull back and expose the roots of your teeth and lead to more sensitivity.

 Fractured Teeth

-Cracks or fractures in your teeth can expose the delicate inner layers that are full of nerves and blood vessels.
+When a tooth has a crack or fracture, it can expose the inner layers that are full of nerves and blood vessels.
 This exposure can significantly increase tooth sensitivity.
-It’s important to seek dental advice if you suspect a tooth is fractured to prevent further damage and sensitivity.
+If you think you have a cracked tooth, visit your dentist to prevent further damage and sensitivity.

 Grinding or Clenching Your Teeth

-Grinding or clenching your teeth, often during sleep, can wear them down over time.
-This not only damages your teeth but also can lead to increased sensitivity.
-A dentist might recommend wearing a mouthguard at night to protect your teeth.
+Grinding or clenching your teeth can gradually wear them down.
+Tooth grinding damages your teeth and makes them more sensitive over time.
+Your dentist may recommend wearing a mouthguard at night to protect your teeth.

 Dental Procedures